lphansen/RiskUncertaintyValue/README.md

 ## Installation and Usage

 We can directly download the whole GitHub repo to use the `Expansion Suite`.
-We can also use all functions in the  `Expansion Suite` from a Python package.
+We can also use all functions in the  `Expansion Suite` from the Python package `mfrpy`.

 One line code